yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/internals.md

 As the halfedge mesh is mutated, all `MeshData<>` contains automatically resize to stay in sync.
 This is implemented under the hood with a system of callback functions registered with the mesh itself.
 Whenever the mesh resizes or compresses one of its index spaces, it invokes a callback for each `MeshData<>` to do the same.

-`DynamicHalfedgePtr` and friends also register themselves with the callback system, to stay valid as the mesh resizes.
+`DynamicHalfedge` and friends also register themselves with the callback system, to stay valid as the mesh resizes.
 However, this results in a callback per dynammic element, which has a significant performace impact.
 Fortunately, dynamic elements can be used sparingly.